tlh45342/flask-example3/README.md

 Just to explain the repositories and their puprose.
 I wanted to keep the examples as seperate repositores - the better to summon up "just enough".

-- flask-example0 - basic "text" book example
+- flask-example0 - basic "text" book example for just a "flask"
 - flask-example1 - basic example using flask_login and sqlite.
 - flask-example2 - basic example that uses "SSL"
 - flask-example3 - basic example that uses SSL; flask_login; and sqlite